 - MR. ALAN THOMAS: Vice President for Business and Finance

-Dr. Sidney A. McPhee, the tenth president of Middle Tennessee State University, has presided over one of the most remarkable periods of growth and progress in the institution’s century-plus of service.
+Dr. Sidney A. McPhee, the tenth president of Middle Tennessee State University, has presided over one of the most remarkable periods of growth and progress in the institution’s more than 110 years of service.

 Since McPhee’s arrival, MTSU has been successful in raising admission standards, which resulted in an increase in enrollment of high-ability students.
 He has overseen the addition of about 50 undergraduate and graduate degree programs, two colleges, and about 20 institutes and centers.